darianmorat/frostbites/README.md

 ### Project Overview

-FrostBites is a comprehensive full-stack web application developed as part of my project at SENA.
+FrostBites is a full-stack web application developed as part of my project at SENA Institution.
 Designed with both user convenience and functionality in mind, the application showcases a practical implementation of modern web development principles.
 This project really helped me sharpen my skills in building applications that are secure, user-friendly, and built to last.

 ---